 Without the facilities and support that western riders can access and receive; it will always be difficult for the Nepali riders to be competitive with the elite western riders.

-- secure premises within the Thamel area of Kathmandu for 6 months at a cost of $200 per month, these premises have a separate room where coaching can take place, a training room with basic gym equipment and a shower room.
+- secure premises within the Thamel area of Kathmandu for 3 months.
+The premises have a room where coaching can take place, a training room with basic gym equipment and a toilet & shower room.

 - financed tutoring for Ajay Pandit Chhetri (who will front the centre) in the science of coaching by TorqFitness UK, enabling him to create training plans, coach and advise on nutrition.
 We envisage this will be an ongoing learning process

 - sourced an at cost smart turbo trainer that can accurately record data, meaning that Ajay can provide accurate and specific coaching based on the individual rider

 - fit out the coaching centre with a small kitchen to allow for nutrition following sessions including; blender, kettle, rice cooker, toaster, gas stove and gas, cutlery and crockery

 - standard turbo trainers to allow mass indoor structured training

 - 1x heart rate monitor to use for fitness testing and training data

 - 2x exercise balls, 2x medicine balls to use for strength and conditioning work

 The next steps for the NCRR Coaching Centre are to source the following items;